 We rely on all members to help keep these discussion forums a safe place for people to share and view information.

-- Keep it friendly.
+We approach all our discussions with kindness, warmth and always assume the best intentions.
 Welcome new members, share your tips or show them how to use the website.
 If you are a new member, make sure to introduce yourself – our community is waiting for you.

 - Stay on topic.
 When creating a new discussion thread, give a clear topic title and put your post in the appropriate category.
 When contributing to an existing discussion, try to stay 'on topic'.
 If something new comes up within a topic that you would like to discuss, start a new thread.

-We maintain the right to remove posts
+We maintain the right to remove posts and threads

 We need to make sure that material posted in the discussion forums is not potentially harmful.
 For this reason, we may edit or choose not to publish any post, avatar or display name that: